Freemius/freemius-checkout-js/README.md

 });
 ```

-If you're using the package from npm, you simply import it and create an
+If you're using the package from npm, simply import it and create an
 instance.

 ```js